Peter Ashmore: Naval career

 On graduation from Dartmouth, Ashmore served in the Second World War in the destroyer HMS Kipling in which he commanded the ship's guns during an operation to rescue survivors from two other British ships off Crete in May 1941.
+He was awarded the Distinguished Service Cross and mentioned in despatches in 1942.
 After the War he became Deputy Director of the Royal Navy Staff College at Greenwich in 1957, Captain (Frigates) of the Dartmouth Training Squadron in 1960 and a member of the Plans Division at the Admiralty in 1963.
 He was promoted to rear admiral on 7 July 1966, and went on to be Flag Officer, Admiralty Interview Board in 1966, Chief of Staff of the Western Fleet and to NATO Commander-in-Chief Eastern Atlantic in 1967 and Chief of the Allied Staff at Headquarters Allied Naval Forces Southern Europe in 1970 before he retired in 1972.

+Ashmore was appointed a temporary Equerry to the King from 1946 to 1948, and an Extra Equerry to the Queen in 1952.

+Ashmore was appointed a Member (4th class) of the Royal Victorian Order (MVO) in the 1947 Birthday Honours, a Companion of the Order of the Bath (CB) in the 1968 New Year Honours, promoted to Knight Commander of the Order of the Bath (KCB) in the 1972 New Year Honours, and to Knight Commander of the Royal Victorian Order (KCVO) in the 1980 Birthday Honours.

-In retirement Ashmore was Master of the Household to the Sovereign.
+In retirement Ashmore was Master of the Household to the Sovereign from 1973 to 1986.
 His elder brother was Admiral Sir Edward Ashmore who became Admiral of the Fleet and Chief of the Defence Staff.